Green Opal Teardrop Cabochon media thumbnails

 Dimensions 25 × 13 × 6 mm

-Shape and Back Teardrop, polished flat back
+Shape and Back Teardrop, flat polished back

 Finish Mirror polish

-Item Type Unique piece — hand-carved
+Type of Piece Unique piece — hand-cut

-• Bezel setting (925 silver or other precious metals) — the flat back allows the bezel to be built directly on the silhouette; the 6 mm height provides a classic projection for a pendant
+• Bezel setting (925 silver or other precious metals) — the flat back allows the bezel to be built directly on the silhouette; the 6 mm height gives a classic projection for a pendant

-• Pendants — the 25 × 13 mm format is classic for a main pendant; it accommodates festoons, micropavé, or chains mounted at the apex
+• Pendants — the 25 × 13 mm format is classic for a main pendant; it accommodates festoons, micropave, or chains mounted at the apex

-Opal in lapidary tradition
+Opal in Lapidary Tradition

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

-Does this piece have play of color (opalescence)?
+Does this piece have play-of-color (opalescence)?

 Is it suitable for an everyday ring?

 Better as a pendant or earring.
-The 5.5–6.5 Mohs hardness makes opal more delicate than quartz: it holds up well in suspended pieces, but in an everyday ring, side impacts can chip the edge.
+The 5.5–6.5 Mohs hardness makes opal more delicate than quartz: it holds up well in hanging pieces, but in an everyday ring, side impacts can chip the edge.
 If you want to use it in a ring, a closed bezel setting that protects the entire perimeter is recommended.

-Are there other pieces like this one?
+Are there other pieces identical to this one?

-How to care for it?
+How do I care for it?

 See also: all cabochons · handmade pendants · lapidary material.